ronf/asyncssh/docs/api.rst

 host certificate up to some self-signed root certificate authority which is trusted by the remote system.

+Instead of passing tuples of keys and certificates or relying on file naming conventions for certificates, you also have the option of providing a list of keys and a seperate list of certificates.
+In this case, AsyncSSH will automatically match up the keys with their associated certificates when they are present.

 New private keys can be generated using the :func:`generate_private_key` function.
 The resulting :class:`SSHKey` objects have methods which can then be used to export the generated keys in several formats for